zkamvar/zkamvar/README.md

 I have been developing R packages in the realms of population genetics, epidemiology, reproducible research, and publication since 2012.
 I enjoy cats 🐈‍⬛, baking 🥖, mushroom hunting 🍄, bad horror movies 👻, and good speculative fiction 📚.

-**I am on sabbatical and will be looking for work starting March 2024**

 Some of my projects include:

 - [{sandpaper}](https://carpentries.github.io/sandpaper): lesson engine for The Carpentries Workbench